hartwigmedical/hmftools/sage/README.md

 - **Rel Raw Base Qual Filter** - Base qual from matching soft clipped bases does not count to rel raw base qual and can lead to germline variants passing as somatic, if all supporting reads in the germline are only found in soft clipping.
 We have observed this in HLA genes (where alignments are frequently soft clipped)
 - **SNV base qual downstream of long homopolymer with insert** - If a sample has a germline extension of a long homopolymer, a somatic SNV immediately downstream of the homopolymer that extends it will have different QUAL characteristics for forward and reverse stranded reads, due to the left-alignment convention for indels.
 Specifically, the negative strand should use a different base for variant qual.
 - **Read core consistency between strands** - Due to the left-alignment convention for indels, equivalent variants on reverse-complemented sequences do not necessarily cause equivalent cores to be produced.
+- **Better handle large novel INDELs outside microsatellites** - the existing QUAL model understates the rarity of these occurring as artefacts, and therefore we are not as sensitive calling these as we could be
+- **Better MNV handling** - we don't consider that multiple high quality SNVs in a row may imply multiple adjacent sequencing or upstream errors in our QUAL model, and so have scope to be more sensitive here

 Phasing improvements
 - **Only first tumor sample is currently phased** - Reference and additional tumor samples are not utilised for phasing